-201. Military Power and National Security (2).

-This course provides the student with an insight into the security of Western society.
-Topics include communist propaganda, the Soviet soldier and Army, the national security structure, defense organizations, the role of the U.S. Army, and terrorism.

-202. Advanced Preventive Medicine and First Aid (2) .
+- 2010 Basic Map Reading and Small Unit Tactics (2).
+This course provides the student with a basic knowledge of map reading and squad level tactics.
+Topics include compass use, maps and marginal information, resection, and intersection.
+Students will also receive instruction on the five paragraph operations order, squad tactics, and movement techniques.
+The course is required if taking Basic Courses for commissioning credit. - 202.
+Leadership and Management (2).
+This course provides the student with a basic knowledge of the leadership principles and characteristics as well as the professional and ethical values of a military leader.
+The student will gain a better understanding of the duties and responsibilities of an Army officer, and the Army writing style, and receive some practical exercise in performance counseling.
+Instruction on the principles of war and the Military Code of Conduct are also included in this course. - 203.
+Advanced Preventive Medicine and First Aid (2).
 This course provides the student with an extended knowledge of first aid tasks and procedures.
 Topics include evaluating a casualty; clearing an object from a throat; performing mouth to mouth resuscitation; putting on a pressure dressing; applying a dressing to an open chest/head/abdominal wound; giving first aid for burns, shock, or suspected fracture; protecting yourself from heat, cold, biting insects, and/or diarrhea; and other important topics.
 This course does not lead to Red Cross certification.